cu-mkp/GR8975/README.md

 * Metadata: For 5 of your folios (r and v), create a metadata table, based on the [schema/template](https://docs.google.com/spreadsheets/d/11eA8NzPmS8fL4jUtjjzIP3wHBfcbYYsJJbA6xTCqJsA/edit#gid=0) we came up with in class.

-    * See this [sample](https://drive.google.com/open?id=1H8NLRIkKhsZOSPTaguAAH8wGy7uPPN5Ss1Owc8FMfSI) based on one of Tianna’s folios
+    * See this [sample](https://drive.google.com/open?id=1H8NLRIkKhsZOSPTaguAAH8wGy7uPPN5Ss1Owc8FMfSI) based on one of Tianna’s folios, and a [description ](https://github.com/cu-mkp/GR8975/blob/master/metadata_definitions.md)of the elements of the template

     * Remember, please read and use the [folios ](https://github.com/cu-mkp/GR8975/tree/master/folio_files)in GitHub.
 At the same time, have a look at the [manuscript pages](https://drive.google.com/open?id=0B42QaQPHLJloNnZhakpiVk9GRmM) in Google Drive, including looking at the HD images of your folios.